Home > Blog > Managing water without networks: continuous monitoring thanks to satellite IoT

 x5

-Flood-related damages in Europe could increase fivefold by 2050 without adaptation (EU, +3°C scenario).
+flood-related damages in Europe could increase fivefold by 2050 without adaptation (EU, +3°C scenario).

 1,65 Md

-This is the number of people affected by floods in 20 years (UN/FAO, 2022).
+people affected by floods over the past 20 years (UN/FAO, 2022).

 142 Md $

-This is the cost of economic losses due to floods worldwide between 2000 and 2019 (UNDRR, 2020).
+in economic losses linked to floods worldwide between 2000 and 2019 (UNDRR, 2020).

-Continuous water level monitoring has become critical.
-But without sensors, networks, or local power—how can it be done?
-Satellite IoT now makes it possible to equip remote areas with nothing more than an .
+Continuous monitoring of water levels has become critical.
+But without sensors, network coverage, or local power—how can it be done?

-Stay in control, even off-grid
+Staying in control, even off-network

 How can we help you better monitor your water resources?